 A constraining estimate exists around the management fee received as consideration related to the potential for management fee to be returned if a policy were to be cancelled mid-term.
 Management fees are returned to the Exchange when policyholders cancel their insurance coverage mid-term and unearned premiums are refunded to them.
 We maintain an estimated allowance to reduce the management fee to its estimated net realizable value to account for the potential of mid-term policy cancellations based on historical cancellation rates.
-At March 31, 2020, we adjusted our historical cancellation rates to factor in the potential for increased cancellations given the current economic conditions related to the COVID-19 pandemic, resulting in a \$3.5 million increase to our current allowance at March 31, 2020 compared to a \$0.9 million increase at March 31, 2019.
+In 2020, our historical cancellation rates were adjusted to include the potential for increased cancellations given the current economic conditions related to the COVID-19 pandemic.
+The result was a decrease to the allowance of \$0.8 million for the three months ended September 30, 2020 and an increase to the allowance of \$3.6 million for the nine months ended September 30, 2020.
+There was no change to the allowance for the three months ended September 30, 2019 primarily driven by premium growth.